Holic75/SolastaDruidClass/README.md

 # SolastaDruidClass

 Mod to add the Druid class to Solasta.
-Thanks to Holic the mod now has a more accurate implemenation of wildshapes and can be considered fully featured.
+Thanks to Holic the mod now has a more accurate implementation of wildshapes and can be considered fully featured.

 There's 3 circles, Land, and two homebrew Circle of Spirit Shifting (Shifters) and Circle of Rift Wanderers (Wanderers).
 Shifters get melee boosts as an alternative to wildshapes and is mechanically a mix between Moon and Stars subclass.
 Wanderer gets a spirit that focuses on movement and is mechanically similar to the Wildfire subclass (which  focuses on fire) with a bit of the features of Stars subclass at higher levels.